marcpage/libernet/README.md

 # TODO

 1. url stats (first, last, and count of requested, downloaded, purged with deleted and local flags)
+2. Support synlinks in bundles
+3. Support empty directories in bundles
+4. Support read/write/execute permissions in bundles
+5. Support xattrs in bundles
+6. Add a starting file to bundles (path if the root of the bundle is requested)
-1. Server should accept PUT for `/sha256/{identifier}`
+7. Server should accept PUT for `/sha256/{identifier}`
-1. Server should send node identifier and signature of response to every request
+8. Server should send node identifier and signature of response to every request
    - Send timestamp and signature of timestamp and path
    - Settings app could take url and headers and modify headers accordingly (or return headers dictionary)
    - Servers should first push their public key (unencrypted block)
-1. Implement notification center (request blocks - wait with timeout, notify of blocks)
+9. Implement notification center (request blocks - wait with timeout, notify of blocks)
    - When requesting blocks a threading.Event is returned
    - Wait with a timeout on the event
    - If timeout, then return the status page
    - When a request comes in (if it does not already have an event) it sends the request to the connection pool
-1. Implement connection pool that takes requests and events and walks them through each of the connections (on correct order) until it finds them
+10. Implement connection pool that takes requests and events and walks them through each of the connections (on correct order) until it finds them
    - Block id nearest to furthest from the node id
    - Thread for each connection to remote host
    - Each has a queue of requests which takes path and event